bobbyowolabi/rowolabi.github.io/_drafts/sound-basics-part-1-what-is-sound.md

 ##### Solids
 Solids have their molecules tightly packed together.
 They keep their shape and not much gets through them. <sup>[[4]](#thompson-mike)</sup>
 ##### Liquids
 Liquids have their molecules spaced further apart.
-Things can move through them but there is some resistance.
-Then we have gases. <sup>[[4]](#thompson-mike)</sup>
+Things can move through them but there is some resistance.  <sup>[[4]](#thompson-mike)</sup>
 ##### Gases
 Gases have molecules that are relatively far apart.
 Objects, including us, can easily move through this medium <sup>[[4]](#thompson-mike)</sup>.
 It is this movement that results in the production of sound.
 Air is comprised of invisible gases that are all around us.
 It is made up of certain molecules mainly nitrogen and oxygen.

 Let’s get back to our original question, what is this “result of the movement” that we are hearing?
-Focusing on the medium of air, the result of the movement we hear are air molecules hitting each other.
+Focusing on the medium of air (as sound can occur in other mediums), the result of the movement we hear are air molecules hitting each other.
 How do these air molecules hitting each other arrive to my ear so I can perceive it as sound?

 #### How Do Colliding Air Molecules Arrive to Our Ear?
 As an object moves, it pushes and pulls at the surrounding air thus causing the air molecules to indeed hit each other, producing something called pressure.
 The physical act of the molecules hitting each other is not pressure, but rather, the force that is exerted when they collide with themselves and other objects is what we call pressure. <sup>[[5]](#ucar-what-is-air)</sup>